Carlos Soria

-Carlos Ernesto Soria (March 1, 1949January 1, 2012) was an Argentine lawyer and Justicialist Party politician.
-He died in the early hours of January 1, 2012, from a gunshot wound, at his farm, after the New Year celebrations.
-Soria was the governor of Rio Negro Province at the time.
-His widow was charged with first-degree murder on January 19, 2012.
+Carlos Ernesto Soria (March 1, 1949 – January 1, 2012) was an Argentine lawyer and Justicialist Party politician who served as governor of Río Negro Province from December 10, 2011, until his assassination.

-Life and career

 Early life and career

 Soria was born in Bahía Blanca in 1949, and was raised in a nearby rural town, General Daniel Cerri.
 His father, Ernesto Soria, was an outspoken Peronist, and was arrested shortly after the 1955 coup against President Juan Perón.
 Following his release several months later, the Sorias relocated to Bariloche.
 The elder Soria was again arrested amid a crackdown on Peronist protests during a state visit to Bariloche by U.S. President Dwight Eisenhower in March 1959, and was imprisoned in Bahía Blanca.
 He was released in April 1962 and the family settled in General Roca, Río Negro, where they opened a neighborhood store.

 Carlos Soria enrolled at the University of Buenos Aires, earning a law degree in 1973.
 Elections that March returned Peronists to power, and Soria was elected to the local Justicialist Party (JP) chapter.
 He was later elected to the Provincial Council of the JP, and upon the return of democracy in 1983, won a seat in the Argentine Chamber of Deputies.